01DaisyLynn/WEEK-4-IP-PROJECT/README.md

 # Setup #

-  import neccessary libraries i.e pandas and numpy
+  import neccessary libraries i.e pandas and numpy into your colb notebook

   import csv file http://bit.ly/autolib_dataset

-  Preview/Read the dataset
+  Preview/Read the dataset - familiarize yourself with the dataset

 # Tools used #